matteo14c/HaploCoV/docs/source/subsetting.rst

  perl subset.pl --infile HaploCoV_formattedMetadata --lineage B.1.1.7 --outfile B117data

-Please notice that only a single lineage can be specified.
+Please notice that only a single lineage can be specified at a time.

 Time constrained analyses:
 ===========================